BDehapiot/BDWorkshop_Fiji-DividingCells/README.md

 ### Step 3

 Finally, we will now merge our two macros by inserting the detection procedure within the for loop we just created.
-By doing so we will be carefull that outputs from previous iterations do not interfere with the current analysis.
+By doing so we will ensure that outputs from previous iterations do not interfere with the current analysis.

 Here are some of the code snippets you will need to perform this task: